 The North West Cambridge site is a mixed use development being developed by the University of Cambridge.

-It will comprise 3,000 new homes, student accommodation for 2,000 students, academic and research facilities, a community centre, primary school, local centre including a supermarket and health centre and open space and recreation facilities, including allotments and sports provision.
+It will comprise 3,000 new homes, accommodation for 2,000 students, academic and research facilities, a community centre, primary school, local centre including a supermarket and health centre and open space and recreation facilities, including allotments and sports provision.

 Early on in the process of developing the Area Action Plan the Cambridge City Council and South Cambridgeshire District Council recognised that development of this site presented an opportunity to deliver higher levels of sustainable construction than were possible elsewhere in the city.